How to Use Betfair Exchange: The Beginner’s Guide

 Trading on Betfair is basically the same as trading at a stock exchange; you want to buy low and sell high.

-As you can see in the above image, as a result of trading at the odds change over the course of an event, we have been to successfully create a situation where we will profit from any result.
+As you can see in the above image, as a result of trading at the odds change throughout an event, we have been to successfully create a situation where we will profit from any result.